aptos-labs/aptos-core/developer-docs-site/docs/guides/use-aptos-explorer.md

 * App developers understand the behavior of the smart contracts and sender-receiver transaction flows.
 * General users view and analyze Aptos blockchain activity on key entities - transactions, blocks, accounts, and resources.
-* *ode operators check the health of the network and maximize the value of operating the node.
+* Node operators check the health of the network and maximize the value of operating the node.
 * Token holders find the best node operator to delegate the tokens and earn a staking reward.

 ## Common tasks